finbourne/lusid-sdk-java/sdk/docs/TransactionPortfoliosApi.md

 Create portfolio

-Create a transaction portfolio in a specific scope.
+Create a transaction portfolio in a particular scope.

 ### Example
 ```java